XuanLee-HEALER/hermes/README.md

 Commands:
-  incr    Modify SRT time entries: add or subtract a millisecond offset export  Extract subtitle streams from the specified video container to a designated location help    Print this message or the help of the given subcommand(s)
+  incr    Modify SRT time entries: add or subtract a millisecond offset export  Extract subtitle streams from the specified video container to a designated location list    List the number of subtitle streams in a video container
 ```

 ## 字幕